jonathanbock00/ObsidianPublishViaQuartz/content/Recipes/Eat whole foods.md

 # Why Am I Doing This?
 Whenever I eat unhealthy and highly processed foods, I get super tired, which makes me lazy and stay on the couch all day.
 This prevents me from creating the life I want.
 I need food that helps me to life how I want to life.

 On the other hand eating whole foods, in addition with raw food, keeps my energy up all day long and I do not have to rest to digest.
-My sleep quality is better and eating healthy also elongates your life span and I would like to get at least 100 years old.
+My sleep quality is better and eating healthy also elongates my life span and I would like to get at least 100 years old.

 Cooking can be extremely time consuming especially if you want to eat fresh healthy food.
 Investing a lot of time on a basic task like making food means, I cannot easily tackle other tasks that move my life vision forward.
 # What is Stopping Me from Doing This?